 As a measure of sustainability of IFFIm's finances, we can compare IFFIm's outstanding debt to the value of the remaining pledges.
-As we consider donor obligations as analogous to capital contributions in MDBs, this yields a ratio analogous to the callable capital over total debt ratio.
-In the specific case of IFFIm, we consider the nominal value of the donors' remaining pledges as a measure of callable capital.
-When comparing this metric with other supranationals rated Aa1, IFFIm scores well since the coverage that the remaining pledges provide exceeds the total gross debt stock (see Exhibit 3).
+Because we consider donor obligations as analogous to capital contributions in MDBs, this yields a ratio analogous to the callable capital over total debt ratio.
+In the specific case of IFFIm, we consider the nominal value of the donors' remaining pledges as a measure of callable capital, and find that IFFIm compares favorably to supranationals rated Aaa thru Aa3 (see Exhibit 3).